The generic logo (introduced in 2010) of this championship game, featuring the Vince Lombardi Trophy. Thirty-two contenders, only one winner.

 - No-Hoper Repeat: Basically everything else on TV that night.
 It usually is an old rerun of a prime time show or a movie.

-- Numbered Sequels: Always in Roman numerals, except for Super Bowl 50 (to be played in 2016, following the 2015 season); the next one as of this writing will be Super Bowl XLIX (49).
+- Numbered Sequels: Always in Roman numerals, except for Super Bowl 50 (the next one to be played in 2016, following the 2015 season as of this writing).
 Finding a specific bowl in history can be confusing because not only do you have to translate the Roman numerals, but the bowl is played the calendar year after the season (Fall 2011 games led to a Super Bowl in February of 2012).

 - There were a few jokes for Super Bowl XXX (30) in 1995, wondering if kids would be able to watch.
 Oddly enough, 13 Super Bowls later for XLIII (43), some Arizona Comcast subscribers got exactly that for 30 seconds.
 Comcast apologized.note

 - The league decided to market the 50th Super Bowl with the Arabic numeral "50" instead of the Roman "L" because its graphic designers decided that using the Roman numeral with the now-standardized logo wasn't aesthetically pleasing enough.
 Roman numerals will return for Super Bowl LInote .